dustinpfister/game-framework-clucker/demos/header-app/README.md

 # header-app

 This is my first header-app demo, to which I think I will want to make at least a few of.
-One of these might be a simple clucker demo that I will embed into the header of my website, or at least that is the idea with this collection of demos.
-For now the general idea is to start out with something bery basic to start out with that will serve as a nice clean starting point for this sort of thing when it comes to making additional projects based off of this.
+One of these might be a demo that I will embed into the header of my website, or at least that is the idea with this.
+For now the general idea is to start out with something very basic to start out with that will serve as a nice clean starting point for this sort of thing when it comes to making additional projects based off of this.

-The features that should be working for this basic header-app:
+The features that should be working for this header-app:

 * have an article module that can be used to create stats based on page content
 * use article stats to set certian values of the header-app such as the number of ships